shiypc/yt-icons/readme.md

 # YouTube Icons
-These are the icons used by YouTube on their website
+These are the icons used by YouTube on their website.

 ## System Icons
 Outlined icons used since 2021.